Mohammad Reza Pahlavi: France

+United States

 The Shah's diplomatic foundation was the United States' guarantee that it would protect his regime, enabling him to stand up to larger enemies.
 While the arrangement did not preclude other partnerships and treaties, it helped to provide a somewhat stable environment in which Mohammad Reza could implement his reforms.
-Another factor guiding Mohammad Reza in his foreign policy was his wish for financial stability, which required strong diplomatic ties.
+Another factor guiding Mohammad Reza's foreign policy was his wish for financial stability, which required strong diplomatic ties.
 A third factor was his wish to present Iran as a prosperous and powerful nation; this fuelled his domestic policy of Westernisation and reform.
 A final component was his promise that communism could be halted at Iran's border if his monarchy was preserved.
 By 1977, the country's treasury, the Shah's autocracy, and his strategic alliances seemed to form a protective layer around Iran.